 grade 9: apprenticeship in the local context

-The saying, “all politics is local” is taken up in Grade 9 where we focus on building an understanding of who we are, our shared and unique histories, and how we can work together to solve problems we face today in the greater Los Angeles area.
+The saying, “all politics is local” is taken up in Grade 9 where we focus on building an understanding of who we are, our shared and unique histories, and how we can work together to solve problems we face today in Long Beach and greater Los Angeles.
 In “Civics: Be the Change” students are apprenticed in the disciplines of civics, economics, geography and history in the local context.
-In environmental science, students connect understanding environmental concepts to local environmental work through projects and DIAs.
+In environmental science, students tackle grand challenges such as climate change, resource use, and environmental quality.
+Using Long Beach as their “lab,” students explore these grand challenges in their own communities to create solutions for a more sustainable future through Democracy In Action intensives.
 Through their Integrated Math 1 course, students develop knowledge and expertise in multiple strands of mathematics and learn to use appropriate strands and tools to explain and unpack overarching questions.
-In Art and Social Change, students explore local examples to investigate how art and artists tell the story of our region, its history and diversity.
+In Art and Social Change, students explore local examples to investigate how art and artists tell the story of our region, its history and diversity in the past and present.
 And in ELA, students work with text sets of fiction and non-fiction, exploring the genres of memoir, autobiography and oral history.
 Spanish courses are oriented toward active use of language to communicate and educate.

 grade 10: apprenticeship in global thinking and action

 In grade 10, students shift their focus from the local to the global.
 Students will learn how to think about scale in Big History investigating problems and questions that span hundreds, thousands, and millions of years.
 The literature that students read – both fiction and non-fiction – will reflect the histories and cultures studied in Big History.
-Investigations in chemistry and Integrated Math 2 position students to use modeling and explanation to educate others.
+Investigations in chemistry and Integrated Math 2 position students to use modeling and explanation to educate others about ocean acidification, the challenges of transitioning to a green port and economy, and strategies for cleaning our air.
 Global art and social change positions students to investigate and create art that expresses and critiques culture and history.

 grade 11: united states in the world